redsanket/spark/external/hive/guide/tez/index.rst

 Trying Out Tez
 ==============

-You can try Tez wit Hive on Axonite Red sandbox by specifying it as the Hive execution engine
+You can try Tez with Hive on Axonite Red sandbox by specifying it as the Hive execution engine

 Turn on hive.execution.engine = tez.
 (You can always switch it back to MapReduce by setting ``hive.execution.engine = mr``.)